jimiolaniyan/SkinDetector/README.md

 Python application that detects parts of an image that contain skin.
 It uses the [UCI Skin Segmentation](https://archive.ics.uci.edu/ml/datasets/skin+segmentation) data set to train a basic generative classifier which decides whether a pixel is skin or non-skin.

 ## Results
-With a threshold of `Pr(x|θ) > 0.7`, the test set produced 92% accuracy.
+With a threshold of `Pr(x = 1|θ) > 0.7`, the test set produced 92% accuracy.
 The results of the classifier on random images are shown below:

-...

 ###Dependencies
 ```